The Average Credit Score By State

 The data is based on the VantageScore 3.0, which generates credit scores on a range from 300 to 850.

 While higher credit scores are obviously better, breaking down the credit score into brackets brings more clarity to specific credit score numbers.

 VantageScore Rating Categories

 - 300 - 499: Deep subprime

-Does geography play a role in credit scores?
-It may seem so based on the data.
+Geography seems to play a role in credit score, based on the data.
 Seven of the top 10 states with the highest average credit score are in the upper Midwest while 9 of the 10 states with the lowest average credit score are located in the Southeast.

 Tips for Improving Your Credit Score

 You can work toward improving your credit score no matter where you live.
 Since payment history is the biggest factor influencing your credit score, paying your bills on time is the best thing you can do to improve your credit score.
 Catch up on past due accounts and take care of debt collections.

 Minimize the amount of credit you're using.
 Having high credit card balances also will bring down your credit score.
 While it's easier on the budget to pay just the minimum on your credit cards each month, that's not the best thing for your credit.
 Work on paying down your credit card balances to below 30 percent of the credit limit.
 The lower the better.
 Maintaining extremely low credit cards balances will help boost your credit score.
 This shows lenders that you can handle credit responsibly and not allow it to get out of control.